 Blessed is the Word of prophecy that communicates the Name as sudden wisdom unveiling instantaneous glory, awakening hearts to the uncreated light of Christ, opening to the Spirit’s anointing awareness of Christ’s presence in the midst.
 Christ makes his apostles friends of God and prophets, but reminds them that as prophets, friends of God are crucified as he was.
 He goes away but sends them the Spirit of Truth to guide them into all truth.
+The Spirit also is sudden, quick to blow wherever it will.
 The Spirit also comes quickly to impart what is Christ’s, revealing God’s Name by hallowing it.
 He transmits intercession in his Name, ‘I AM.’
 He promises that all prayer in his Name will be answered by his Father in his Name, for ‘I AM’ and his Father are one.
 Confusion scatters but sorrow transforms, through recognition and thanksgiving, into ecstatic joy.
-Wisdom awakens friends of God through prophecy so as to turn friends into prophets, but the world condemns and crucifies prophecy just as the world condemns and crucifies Christ.
+Wisdom awakens friends of God through prophecy so as to turn friends of God into prophets of God, but the world condemns and crucifies prophecy just as the world condemns and crucifies Christ.
 Whenever wisdom beholds glory and hallows the Name, prophecy is pilloried and mocked, being mistaken for blasphemy by religions in power.
 But wisdom transmits great peace through the transfigured heart of Christ, imparting ineffable joy through the heart of Christ crucified and risen.
 Wisdom discerns light in the ascended heart of Christ and glory in the heart of Christ enthroned and interceding as ‘I AM’ in the hearts of saints and angelic hosts.
 They intercede for the glorification of all in his Name.
 Glorification is not therefore an optional extra that may be perpetually postponed.
 It is the mystery of sudden wisdom and quickening glory revealed in the heart of Christ glorified, whether or not this mystery is recognised and known.
 It is Christ’s intention for all as for himself, loving them without self-interest as himself.

 The fact that prophecy is crucified whenever Christ comes quickly, quickening all things suddenly, explains why the mystery of glorification is instinctively and so conventionally avoided.
 Prophecy is crucified to preserve the religion of fear from the Cross of suffering love.
 But Christ suddenly cures fear by coming quickly through closed doors.
 Before Abraham was, Christ who is ‘I AM’ lives and communicates God’s timeless, resurrected life by overcoming death through death, descending into hell to resurrect diabolic confusion as hallowed communion, resurrecting satanic separation as indivisible union.
 Emmanuel unveils ‘I AM,’ God with us, holding the keys of hell and of death.
 Prophecy tells what it sees and so is condemned to hell for blasphemy by the ruling powers that be.
 Wisdom comes quickly but refrains from condemning apostles too quickly, perhaps because they fail to come up to some particular expectation.
 Those who overcome will eat of the tree of life, partaking of wisdom in the midst of paradise.
 The unveiled face of ‘I AM’ is first to prophesy so is last to lay claim to prophecy to condemn prophecy.
 Faithful unto death, wisdom’s first death overcomes death, but wisdom’s second death crowns glory with glory’s own living crown, which is alive with Christ’s undying resurrected life.